shaposhnikoff/shaposhnikoff.github.io/README.md

 experience designing, implementing, and managing cutting-edge deployment automation of cloud resources.

-<h1>Education</h1>
-Moscow Technical University of Communication and Informatics (MTUCI) 1992 - 1997

-Software of computers and automation systems

 <h1>Experience</h1>

 Qualified specialist with extensive hands-on experience in build engineering, configuration management, and DevOps engineering.